RyaDevelopers/Rya/README.md

 ----
 ## Run it! ##

-  - click on the Nxt icon, or start from the command line:
+  - click on the Rya icon, or start from the command line:
   - Unix: `./start.sh`
   - Mac: `./run.command`
   - Window: `run.bat`